Progression: Careers, Employment and Higher Education

-Most universities require level 3 qualifications, and accept the A level, or BTEC extended diploma.
+Most universities require level 3 qualifications and will accept either 3 A Levels, a vocational extended diploma or a combination of academic and vocational.
 Specific entry requirements vary considerably from course to course, and between universities.
 GCSE results are a guide to universities of your academic ability.
 A core entry requirement is for a minimum grade 5 in GCSE English and Maths, and grade C in GCSE Science for some degrees.

-The college holds an annual Higher Education Fair.
-Universities from all over the UK attend this fair to give advice to students who are thinking about going to university.
+Universities from all over the UK attend RuTC's Higher Education and Careers Fair to give advice to students who are thinking about going to university.